Sometimes instead of getting fired up, you want to put the fire out.

 It’s kind of like Smokey the Bear always said, “Only you can prevent (wild)fires.”

 Engine fires are often caused by problems with a vehicle’s electrical wiring, fuel systems, or even cigarettes or nail polish (yes, seriously) left in the car.
-Of course, collisions can also cause a fire.
-There are even safety considerations to take into account where you park.

 Safety first, safety always.
 Sparks are good in a relationship, not your engine.
 So learn what to look out for now as it could help avoid dangerous conditions in the future.